GDPR = RESPECT

 Processor Agreements: where we use any third-party to process personal information on our behalf (in our case mainly hosting and telecom services), we have asked them to demonstrate their GDPR compliance.

-Hosting: ALLOcloud infrastructure is hosted in external datacenters.
-ALLOcloud has anticipated the GDPR constraints since a while and has selected European providers that are part of CISPE alliance: https://cispe.cloud.
+Hosting: ALLOcloud infrastructure is hosted on Private (dedicated to ALLOcloud) Infrastructures in external datacenters.
+ALLOcloud anticipated the GDPR constraints since a while and selected European providers that are part of the CISPE alliance: https://cispe.cloud.
 This alliance guarantees the GDPR compliance of its members.

-Telecom providers: ALLOcloud works with Colt Telecom which is GDPR-compliant: https://www.colt.net/data-privacy-statement
+Telecom providers: ALLOcloud mainly works with Colt Telecom which is GDPR-compliant: https://www.colt.net/data-privacy-statement

 Data Subject Rights